Deck Stain Colors 2026: 20 Best Shades by Opacity + Brand

 Deck Stain Opacity Explained: Transparent vs Semi vs Solid

 Before you pick a color, you have to pick an opacity.
 Opacity is how much pigment the stain carries, and it controls the single biggest trade-off in deck finishing: wood grain visibility versus UV and water protection.
-The more pigment, the more your deck looks like a solid color and the longer it resists sun fade-but the less natural grain shows through.
+The more pigment, the more your deck looks like a solid color and the longer it resists sun fade, but the less natural grain shows through.
 Here is how the four levels stack up.

 • Transparent / Clear: Almost no pigment.
 Shows 100% of the wood grain and gives the most natural look, but offers the least UV protection and needs the most frequent recoating.
 Best for brand-new, high-grade cedar or redwood you want to show off.

 • Semi-transparent: The most popular choice.
 Adds visible color while letting most of the wood grain show through.
-The easiest opacity to maintain-usually just clean and recoat, no sanding or stripping required.
+The easiest opacity to maintain, usually just clean and recoat, no sanding or stripping required.
 Ideal for newer pressure-treated, cedar, or redwood decks.

 • Semi-solid: Heavier pigment.
 Some grain texture still shows, but most of the color variation is masked.
 A strong middle ground for decks that have started to weather or show uneven tone.
 Better UV defense than semi-transparent.